 Am I the only one that keeps multiple spaghetti squash in the fridge and never know how to prepare them?
-I either top the squash with some sort of meat sauce that I had saved from my family’s pasta meal or I sauté it in browned butter and sage with Parmesan cheese.
-Both are really great options, but it’s time to venture and try out something new.
+I either top the squash with some sort of meat sauce or I sauté it in browned butter and sage with Parmesan cheese.
+Both are really great options, but it’s time to try out something new.
 I knew I wanted a sauce that was light, not made with heavy whipping cream.
 I checked the pantry and I noticed that I had some unsweetened almond milk on hand.
-This was going to be the base of the sauce that I would make.
+This was going to be the base of my sauce.

 I haven’t gotten the chance to experiment with spaghetti squash much, but I think it’s time.
 I loved how this recipe came out and it is now going to be a keeper.
-I’m a really big fan of sun -dried tomatoes and the flavor that they brought to this plate, packed a punch.
+The sun-dried tomatoes in this recipe brought out the flavor in this plate.
 Now if only I could get my kids to eat spaghetti squash.
 They aren’t usually picky but they will never give up their pasta for a vegetable.
-Believe me, I have swapped their pasta out with veggie based options but I could never fool them!
+Believe me, I have swapped their pasta out with veggie based options but I have yet to fool them!

 Spaghetti Squash with Spinach and Sun-dried Tomatoes